uthoplatforms/terraform-provider-utho/docs/resources/dns_record.md

 - `port` (String) The port that the service is accessible on (for SRV records only. null otherwise).
 - `priority` (String) priority
-- `wight` (String) The weight of records with the same priority (for SRV records only. null otherwise).
+- `weight` (String) The weight of records with the same priority (for SRV records only. null otherwise).

 ### Read-Only